 Ask Elected Officials to Amend Communications Decency Act

-Report suspected child pornography and other questionable content to the proper authorities.
-Please do not seek to police the site on your own, but if you stumble across such content
+Report suspected child pornography and other exploitive content to the proper authorities.
+Please do not seek to police the site on your own, but if you stumble across such content, please consider these steps:

 Protect Your Home

-- Monitor your children’s use of the popular site.
+- Monitor your children’s use of the Internet and especially of social media platforms.
 Regularly have conversations with them about possible content they might encounter and about Internet safety.

 - Use tools!
-Install filter and accountability software on connected devices, use parental controls where possible, etc.
+Use built-in parental controls where possible; install filter and accountability software on connected devices; etc.

 - Make sure your friends and family are aware of the dangers on Facebook and take action to protect against them.
-Encourage their involvement in this petition to Facebook.
+Encourage their involvement of these efforts to hold Facebook accountable for better enforcement of their policies.

 Share your STORY